gauravs08/bookstore-app-java/README.md

 - **Backstory**:\
   We have some time before the grand opening of the Bookstore, and we are still missing the most important feature.\
-  We do not have the possibility to know how many books we have available to sell (how many books copies we have in the Inventory).
+  We do not have the possibility to know how many books we have available to sell (how many book copies we have in the Inventory).

 - **Assigment description**:\
   You need to add the possibility to store information about how many books we have in our global inventory.\
   Also, when introducing such feature, we should have an API with capabilities of:
-    - Returning number of books copies that we have in Inventory by ISBN.
+    - Returning number of book copies that we have in Inventory by ISBN.
-    - Returning number of books copies that we have in Inventory by Author.
+    - Returning number of book copies that we have in Inventory by Author.
-    - Returning number of books copies that we have in Inventory by Title.
+    - Returning number of book copies that we have in Inventory by Title.
-    - Updating number of books copies that we have in the Bookstore Inventory.
+    - Updating number of book copies that we have in the Bookstore Inventory.

-  Note, that the endpoint for managing books entities should not be changed.\
+  Note, that the endpoint for managing book entities should not be changed.\
-  The books availability (number of copies) should be separate information, available via separate API.
+  The book availability (number of copies) should be separate information, available via separate API.

 ### Task #2 - First issues & technical debt impact